maxc0d3r/ansible-role-nginx/README.md

 ## Author Information

-This role was created in 2014 by [Jeff Geerling](https://www.jeffgeerling.com/), author of [Ansible for DevOps](https://www.ansiblefordevops.com/).
+This is a fork of nginx role created in 2014 by [Jeff Geerling](https://www.jeffgeerling.com/), author of [Ansible for DevOps](https://www.ansiblefordevops.com/).
+This fork is maintained by maxc0d3r.